samaradel/www_threefold/www.threefoldtoken.com/content/ito/ito.md

 # Timeline

-Our Internal Token Offering (ITO) will run until an amount corresponding to 5 million USD has been received from ITO investors.
+Our Internal Token Offering (ITO) will run until an amount corresponding to 5 million USD has been received from ITO token sales.
 After that the price for Tokens will increase.
-We plan our Private Token Offering for December 2017
+We plan our Private Token Offering for December 2017.

 # SUMMARY OFFERING TERMS